gotloop/kaossilator/README.md

 # 🎵 kaossilator 🎛️ 🎙️

-A sass/react/tone.js recreation of the Korg kaossillator See it in action at [https://gotloop.github.io/kaossillator/] 🚧 Work in progress !
+A sass/react/tone.js recreation of the Korg kaossilator See it in action at [https://gotloop.github.io/kaossilator/] 🚧 Work in progress !

 💡 Initially started as this pen on codepen : https://codepen.io/jibhaine/pen/yNGNQz